Relative Pronouns

 Relative Pronouns as the Object of Relative Clauses

 Relative pronouns can also be used as the object of a relative clause.
-To combine two sentences in this way, we can replace the object of the second sentence with a relative pronoun and move it to the beginning of the sentence to form a relative clause.
-Pay attention to the examples:
+To combine two sentences in this way, the object of the second sentence is replaced with a relative pronoun and moved to the beginning of the sentence to form a relative clause.
+Pay attention to the example:

 He likes thriller movies.
 He can watch them with friends. → He likes thriller movies (that) he can watch with friends.

 Here, we take the word 'them' (the object of the second clause) and replace it with the relative pronoun 'that.'
-So that becomes the object of the clause.
+So the word 'that' becomes the object of the clause.

-Note that when relative pronouns are used as the object of a sentence, we can omit the relative pronoun and the sentence would still make sense.
-But remember this is only possible when the relative pronoun is the object of the sentence.
+When relative pronouns are used as the object of a restrictive relative clause, we can omit the relative pronoun and the sentence would still make sense.
+But remember this is only possible when the relative pronoun is the object of a restrictive clause and cannot be applied when it is the subject or the clause is non-restrictive.

-He likes thriller movies he can watch with friends.
+He likes thriller movies (that) he can watch with friends.

 As you can see, omitting the relative pronoun (that) which replaced the object, makes no difference in the meaning of the sentence.